 Spring is coming soon and it’s got me craving some color in my mostly neutral house.
 But I also wanted a quick and inexpensive project.
-I’m working on an 8 Week Decluttering Challenge and I’ve been working hard to start using up supplies I already have on hand.
 I saw an amazing creation from Rianna and her hubs at JustBeeVintage on Instagram and this project is entirely inspired by their work!
 Definitely check out her feed for some incredible eye candy and inspiration!

 DIY Spring Art Project

 This post contains affiliate links.
 We are a participant in the Amazon Services LLC associates program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.
 See my full disclosure here.

 - scrap wood (I used leftover shiplap from our Master Bedroom Makeover)